 4.3.6 Go Fish

+Another excellent addition to your video game night ideas could be games from the Virtual Game Apps section; have you tried Go Fish yet?
 If your childhood included a fishing set to try catching plastic fish toys out of a pool using a fishing line, you’ll love this online version!
 Go fish starts with you tapping on the screen to reel in as many fish as you can.
-As you advance, you’ll go deeper into the ocean to catch more fish with your virtual line and hook!
+As you advance, you’ll go deeper into the ocean to catch more fish with your virtual line and hook.
+It can be played with 2 to 6 players.
+Players can be paired into teams, with each team's members combining their sets to score points collectively.

 5. Best Practices for hosting a virtual game night